 CEEES welcomes and encourages participation from all organizations and individuals with an interest in environmental engineering and in working with design and testing methods to enhance the integrity, performance and service life of products and systems.
 Activities are channelled through the national societies, and it is recommended that such societies are founded in countries, which at present do not have a national society for environmental engineering.

-The Fall Meeting of the Confederation of European Environmental Engineering Societies will take place at the Park Inn Danube Hotel, Bratislava, Slovak Republic.
+The spring Meeting of the Confederation of European Environmental Engineering Societies will take place at LMS International, Interleuvenlaan, 68, B-3001 Leuven, Belgium.

-The meetings of the three CEEES Technical Advisory Boards (TABs), will take place in the afternoon of Tuesday, 10st September 2013 starting at 14.00 at the Hotel Park Inn Danube.
+The meetings of the three CEEES Technical Advisory Boards (TABs), will take place in the morning of Thursday, 27th February 2014 starting at 9.00 am.
+The CEEES General Assembly will be in the afternoon (13:30 hrs) of the same day and at the same location.
 These meetings will be followed by a Dinner and special Guided Tour (18.30hrs).

 A Study Day on Reliability and Efficiency in Renewable Energy Source was held at the Grand Hotel Casselburgh Bruges on 22nd February 2013.
 This CEEES study day was organised by the Belgian Society of Testing and Environmental Engineering (BSTEE), the Offshore Wind Infrastructure Application Lab (OWI-lab) and Sirris.